whaynes/STCW23/jekyll/assessments/Common/MFA-1M4A.md

 ### Condition

-{{ "In a graded practical exercise, given an adult manikin designed for cardio-pulmonary resuscitation," | markdownify }}
+In a graded practical exercise, given an adult manikin designed for cardio-pulmonary resuscitation,

 ### Performance requirement